Chicken and Rice with Mushrooms

 How to Make Chicken and Rice With Mushrooms

-3. Saute: Add your onions to skillet and cook for 2 minutes.
-Add the chicken and sprinkle the seasoning over it all.
-Continue to cook the chicken for about 5 minutes until they’re golden brown on all sides.
-Stir in the mushrooms and cook for another 4 minutes stirring frequently.
-Add the garlic last and stir constantly until it smells amazing.
+• Saute: Add your onions to the skillet and cook for 2 minutes.
+Add the chicken and seasonings, and continue to cook until the chicken is golden brown on all sides.
+Stir in the mushrooms and cook for another 4 minutes, stirring frequently.
+Add the garlic last and stir constantly for about 15 seconds.

-4. Rice and Broth: Add the rice and cook for 1 more minute.
-Add the chicken broth and increase the heat to high, bringing the mixture to a boil.
+• Rice and Broth: Add the rice and cook for 1 more minute.
+Stir in the chicken broth and increase the heat to high to bring the mixture to a boil.

-6. Rest: Remove the skillet from the oven and let it stand for 5 minutes.
-Garnish with parmesan and fresh herbs and enjoy!
+• Rest: Remove the skillet from the oven and let it stand for 5 minutes.
+Garnish the chicken and rice with Parmesan and fresh herbs and enjoy!

 Chicken and mushrooms sauteing in a pan with rice